Call for Proposals

 Presentation titles may include up to 10 words that will catch the attention of conference participants and accurately describe a session.
 Titles should not include special characters (e.g., !) or all capitalized words (e.g., NOW) unless these elements are part of an official title or acronym.

-Presentation descriptions of up to 150 words are used in the conference program to succinctly, persuasively, and accurately tell participants what to expect from a session.
+Presentation descriptions of up to 150 words are used to succinctly, persuasively, and accurately tell participants what to expect from a session.
 Include how you will you use the platform’s tools, such as polls, Q&A, chat, reactions, and hand raise, to engage the audience.

 Descriptions should be written in full sentences to help conference participants determine the scope and level of the session and its appropriateness to their needs.
 Descriptions should indicate who the session will particularly benefit, if appropriate, and what they will learn.

-Include session objectives/outcomes, sample content for a typical slide, and a detailed timeline indicating how you will use the 30-minute presentation time.
+Include session objectives/outcomes, sample content for a typical slide, and a detailed timeline indicating how you will use the 45-minute presentation time.
 A sample timeline is provided below:

 - 2 minutes – poll